Advocate Marketing: How Does Advocate Marketing Work

 Why is Advocate Marketing so effective?

-There are two main reasons advocate marketing is so effective: trust and reach.
+Two main reasons advocate marketing is so effective: trust and reach.
 First, when advocates recommend your brand or product to their friends and family members, they weigh a lot because they come from someone the recipients know and trust.

 Second, because advocates share their experiences with your brand or product with their networks—which can be much larger than even the best-funded advertising campaign—the reach of advocate marketing is virtually unlimited.